 This wiring arrangement allows for lowering the lights with a dimmer and controlling the fan with the built-in pull chain.
-The source is at the ceiling outlet box and 14/2 cable runs from there to the switch box.
+The source is at the ceiling outlet box and 3-wire cable runs from there to the switch box.
 The neutral from the source is spliced directly to the white wire on the fan kit and run through to the switch box.
-The hot source is spliced to the black, fan wire and the black 14/2 wire.
-At the other end the black 14/2 wire is spliced to one of the black dimmer wires, it doesn't matter which one.
-The other black wire from the dimmer is spliced to the white 14/2 wire and to the to the blue, light wire at the other end.
+The hot source is spliced to the black, fan wire and the black wire running to the dimmer.
+At the other end the black is spliced to one of the hot dimmer wires, it doesn't matter which one.
+The other black wire from the dimmer is spliced to the red wire and to the blue, light wire at the other end.

 Use this wiring when the source is at the fixture and you want to control the feed to both components with the same switch.
-This is very close to the wiring for the dimmer above but with the hot source spliced only to the black wire on the 14/2 cable.
-At the switch the black wire is connected to the bottom terminals and the white wire is connected to the top terminal.
-At the ceiling fixture the white 14/2 wire is now hot and spliced to the black and blue wires.
+Three-wire cable runs from the fan to the switch box and the source neutral is spliced to the white wire and to the fan neutral.
+The source hot is spliced to the red wire and connected to the bottom terminals on the switch.
+The black wire is connected to the top terminal running power back to the fan where it is spliced to both the black and blue fan wires.

-Use this wiring scheme when the power source originates at the switch and you want to hardwire the fan and light for pull chain control.
-The hot source is connected directly to the bottom terminal on the switch and 14/2 cable runs from the switch to the ceiling fixture.
-The black 14/2 wire is connected to the top terminal on the switch and spliced to the black and blue wires at the fixture.
-The neutral source wire is spliced to the white 14/2 wire in the switch box and spliced with the white wire on the ceiling fixture.
+Use this wiring when the power source originates at the switch and you want to control both the fan and light.
+The hot source is connected directly to the bottom terminal on the switch and 2-wire cable runs from there to the ceiling fan.
+The black cable wire is connected to the top terminal on the switch and spliced to the black and blue wires at the fan.
+The neutral source is spliced to the through to the fan.

 To wire an exhaust fan to a single-pole switch use this diagram.
 These fans usually come with a small electrical connection box welded to the side.
 There will be a cover on the connection box that fastens with a small screw.
-Open it and pop the plug out of the wire hole and thread a wire clamp into it.
+Open it, pop the plug out of the wire hole and thread a wire clamp into it.
 Run the cable through the clamp and tighten it down.
 Splice the cable wires to the fan wires using a pigtail splice and a wire nut.
 Connect the ground to the grounding terminal in the connection box.

 Here the exhaust fan is controlled by a timer switch.
 There should be two hot wires and a ground coming out of the timer casing.
-These are mark either with different colors or labels to indicate the input and output.
 Splice these wires to the cable wires using a pigtail and wire nut.

 In this arrangement a light fixture and exhaust fan are wired to the same source.
 The light is controlled with a single-pole switch and the fan controlled with a timer as in the previous drawing.